 • Waterfront or open public space that gives people room to spread out

-• On-site programming before and during the fireworks (music, emcees, parades, or family activities)
+• On-site programming before and during the fireworks, such as music, emcees, parades, or family activities

 On July 4, walkability matters.
-If you’re stuck in traffic or forced to drive a distance after the show, you can miss the best part of the night.
-A riverfront or harbor district with open sightlines often feels smoother than an attraction that closes early or reroutes crowds in a confusing way.
+If you get stuck in traffic or have to drive far after the show, you can miss the best part of the night.
+A riverfront or harbor district with open sightlines often feels smoother than an attraction that closes early or sends crowds through confusing detours.

 Quick example of the difference

-A riverfront district with fireworks plus live music and a crowd-ready promenade tends to feel like a planned celebration.
-A “nice viewpoint” that isn’t set up for holiday crowds can become stressful fast—especially when people surge at the same time.
+A riverfront district with fireworks, live music, and a crowd-ready promenade usually feels like a planned celebration.
+A “nice viewpoint” that isn’t set up for holiday crowds can turn stressful quickly—especially when everyone moves at once.

 Real story